-- Can existing resiliency evaluation tools, e.g., the CRT developed by TNC, be improved to examine resiliency considering present and future flood and sea-level rise hazards for NYC? - How to quantify (index) the resiliency of vegetation system? - · How is the resiliency affected by the urban settings of NYC?
+- Can existing resiliency evaluation tools, e.g., the CRT developed by TNC, be improved to examine resiliency considering present and future flood and sea-level rise hazards for NYC? - · How to quantify (index) the resiliency of vegetation system? - · How is the resiliency affected by the urban settings of NYC?

-Agenda 6.1.2 Resiliency of Maritime Forests and Coastal Wetlands under a Natural, Healthy Condition and Impacts of Urban Nature

-- 1. Quantitatively assess resiliency of maritime forests and salt marshes (e.g., establish indices) including but not limited to: - a.
-Identify factors contributing to marsh and maritime forest loss that threaten restored wetlands and their associated ecosystem benefits - b.
-Review existing methods or models, e.g., CRT estimating coast resiliency to identify needs of improvement for NYC - c.
-Examine self-recover time scale after a storm event and affecting factors and adaptability to sea-level rise.

-Qualified personnel Ecologist

-Panking Fundamental principles Chronology Regional Applicability Affordability

-Ranking (0) (2) (2) (3)

-Overall ranking (7)

-- 2. Quantitatively assess the impact of the highly urban settings of NYC on resiliency, including but not limited to:

-- a.
-Fragmentation due to roads

-- b.
-Nutrient load

-- c.
-CSOs and other pollution effects

-Qualified personnel Ecologist; Coastal Hydrologist Pankina Fundamental principles Chronology Regional Applicability Affordability Ranking (1) (1) (2) (3) Overall ranking (7)
+- - siliency of Maritime Forests and Coastal Wetlands under a Natural, Healthy Condition and pacts of Urban Nature Research tasks including b a.
+Id we b.
+Re ne c.
+E> out not limited to: entify factors con etlands and their eview existing me eeds of improvem ver time scale after a st maritime forest loss the benefits CRT estimating coast at threaten restored resiliency to identify Qualified personnel E cologist Ranking Fundamental principles (0) Chronology (2) Regional Applicability (2) Affordability (3) Overall ranking (7) Quantitatively assess the impact of the highly urban settings of NYC on resiliency, including but not limited to: a.
+Fragmentation due to roads b.
+Nutrient load c.
+CSOs and other pollution effects Qualified personnel Ecologist; C Coastal Hydrologist Ranking Fundamental principles (1) Chronology (1) Regional Applicability (2) Affordability (3) Overall ranking (7)